Andrew Asiamah Amoako

 Andrew Asiamah Amoako (24 February 1966) is a Ghanaian lawyer, politician and member of the Eighth Parliament of the Fourth Republic of Ghana, elected to office in December 2020 as an independent candidate.
 He currently represents the Fomena Constituency in the Ashanti Region.
-He is also the Second Deputy Speaker of Parliament.
+He is also the Second Deputy Speaker of the 8th Parliament of the Republic of Ghana.

 Early life and education

 Amoako was born on 24 February 1966 at Wioso-Adansi in the Ashanti Region.
 He holds an MSc in Environmental Resources Management, Master of Arts in Conflict Resolution and an LLB (Law) from the Kwame Nkrumah University of Science and Technology and a professional law licence (BL) from the Ghana School of Law.
+He obtained Masters of Art from Kofi Annan Int.
+Peace Centre, BACHELOR OF SCIENCE from UST, Diploma i Surveying Practice from Ghana Institution of Surveyors.

 Career

 Before entering politics, he was a legal practitioner at the Minka Premo and Co.
 (Akosombo Chambers).
-He was the Estates Officer, Land Officer and Valuer at the Kumasi Metro Assembly.
+He was the Estates Officer, Land Officer and Valuer at the Kumasi Metropolitan Assembly.